21 May 2021

 We already had a solution in place that automatically migrates the setup after

-the user applies an upgrade via xochitl
+the user applies an upgrade via xochitl.
+However, the recent 2.6.x upgrade

 demonstrated that it is sometimes necessary to recompile the Qt applications